 The relationship between science and spirituality

-Swamini Karuna became interested in relationship between science and consciousness.
-Her research culminated in her attendance at a ground breaking seminar by the renowned physicist, Professor David Bohm.
+Swamini Karuna became interested in the relationship between science and consciousness.
+Her research culminated in her attendance at a groundbreaking seminar by the renowned physicist, Professor David Bohm.
 Professor Bohm’s presentation explored how science and a new consciousness could come together.
 He created a new paradigm that unified our inner and outer reality.

 With new discoveries in neuroscience, the gap between science and consciousness was beginning to dissolve.
 Swamini Karuna became fascinated by how scientific research can unify our inner reality with our external reality – bringing them together in a unified holistic paradigm.

 Swamini Karuna founded The Hale Clinic in 1987.
 The clinic s based alongside Regents Park, London and was the first of its kind to bring together conventional and complementary medicine, with medical doctors working alongside complementary practitioners.

 HRH The Prince of Wales, a long time supporter of complementary medicine, formally opened the clinic in 1988.